perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 3 - Account Manager and Managing Resource Access.md

 	- **Domain User Accounts**
 		- Accounts that are set up in a domain when the Active Directory is installed
 - When accounts are created in the domain through Active Directory, these accounts can be used to access any server or resource in the domain

+> **Notes:** Default accounts are created automatically and can be threats to a system
+> - Hackers can use these accounts to hack into a system

 ---
 ### Creating Accounts When Active Directory Is Not Installed
 - New accounts are created by first installing the *Local Users and Groups* MMC snap-in for stand-alone serve that do not use the Active Directory